-The Candidates for the positions of Head Boy, Deputy Head Boy and Head Girl, Deputy Head Girl delivered a presentation in front of the whole school on Friday 12th May 2017.
+The Candidates for the positions of Head Boy, Deputy Head Boy and Head Girl, Deputy Head Girl delivered a presentation in front of the whole school.

 Their presentations on 'Why am I suitable?' for these positions within Chantlers, these were outstanding and a credit to the children and their parents/carers.
 Each candidate delivered a inspirational speech, written by themselves.